King Chulalongkorn Memorial Hospital: History

 The founding of the hospital was first proposed by King Vajiravudh, who, having observed the operations of the Red Cross Hospital of Japan during his travels, thought it beneficial to establish a hospital in the service of the Red Cross (then the Red Unalom Society).
 The hospital, named in honour of King Chulalongkorn, was founded through donations by King Vajiravudh and his brothers and sisters, together with the society's funds.
 The hospital was opened by King Vajiravudh on 30 May 1914.

 King Ananda Mahidol aimed to increase physician in Thailand because at that time Thailand is under post–World War II period.
 Government of Thailand intentionally tried to find another hospital which is ready to be the second medical school of Thailand and finally they should King Chulalongkorn Memorial Hospital of the Thai Red Cross Society.
 On 4 June 1947, Affiliation with Faculty of Medicine, Chulalongkorn University was established.

+The hospital was damaged during the 2025 Myanmar earthquake.